paulelliott/fabrication-site/views/_content.markdown

 ### Extras

+#### Getting Help

+Email the fabrication [mailing list](https://groups.google.com/group/fabricationgem) if you need extra help or have specific questions.

+You can also view the [raw version of this documentation](https://github.com/paulelliott/fabrication-site/blob/master/views/_content.markdown).

+#### Vim

 Vim users can add Fabrication support by adding this to your .vimrc.

     autocmd User Rails Rnavcommand fabricator spec/fabricators -suffix=_fabricator.rb -default=model()